CSI and Treasure Hunt

 Introducing to IISER Pune, the motion:

-The edited video capturing last year's debate can be found here, courtesy Durgesh Ajgaonkar, Aditya Khanna and Vivek Kannadi of the Science Media Centre, IISER Pune.
+The edited video capturing the 2018 debate can be found here, courtesy Durgesh Ajgaonkar, Aditya Khanna and Vivek Kannadi of the Science Media Centre, IISER Pune.